Kahlz/Project-Manager/README.md

 ## Features

-- Add, Delete, Edit Project.
+- Add, Delete, Edit, Sort Project.
 - Easy To Use.
 - Works with python.